-Post-Traumatic Stress Disorder (PTSD) is a psychiatric disorder that can occur after experiences a traumatic event, such as rape or physical assault, combat exposure, disaster, threat to one's personal integrity, or witnessing an event that involved death or injury to another person.
-Child neglect and child physical / sexual abuse can cause PTSD.
+Post-Traumatic Stress Disorder (PTSD) is a psychiatric disorder that can occur after experiencing a traumatic event, such as rape or physical violence, combat, disaster, threat to personal integrity, or witnessing an event in which another person has been killed or injured.
+Child neglect and physical / sexual abuse of children can cause PTSD.

-Most Americans will experience a traumatic event that causes a stress reaction at least once in their lives.
-Up to 20% of these people will develop PTSD, with women twice as likely as men to have PTSD.
-If the reactions don't go away over time or disrupt your life, you may have PTSD.
+Most Americans will experience a traumatic event that triggers a stress response at least once in their lives.
+Up to 20% of these people will develop PTSD, with women twice as likely as men to develop PTSD.
+If the reactions do not subside over time or interfere with your life, you may develop PTSD.

-These symptoms can be grouped into three categories:
+These symptoms can be divided into three categories:

 1. Re-experiencing symptoms

 Re-experiencing symptoms can start with the person's own thoughts and feelings.
 Words, objects, or situations that are reminders of the event also can trigger re-experiencing and may cause problems in a person's everyday routine.